What is it good for?

 How to use it

 To start generating ideas, we use a tool called Rapid 8s.
-It’s a fun and effective way to get your and your team's ideas out in sketch form.
-You don't need to be good at drawing, just some scribbles and stickmen can really help to start off.
-What you need: A4 paper Sticky dots Sharpies
+It's a fun and effective way to get your team's ideas down in sketch form.
+Don't worry about artistic skills—simple scribbles and stick figures work perfectly.

 Round one

-• With your team, take an A4 piece of paper each.
+- With your team, take an A4 piece of paper each.
 Fold it in half 3 times.

 Time for a second round?

-• Set a timer for eight minutes and sketch away!
+- Set a timer for eight minutes and sketch away!

 Voting time!